Choosing the Perfect Sink for your RemodelJune 18, 2019 // Posted in:

 • One Bowl or Two? – Depending on your space, experts suggest choosing a sink that has at least one oversized sink bowl and one small bowl for kitchens or bathrooms with limited space.
 If space isn’t an issue, one oversized bowl and one standard sized bowl is best.

 • Sizing Your Sink to Your Kitchen – Most homeowners will install their sinks under a window with a view.
-Be sure to measure the width of the window and select a sink that will complement the size, so that it isn’t too big for a small window or too small for a larger one.
+Be sure to measure the width of the window and choose a kitchen sink that will complement the size, so that it isn’t too big for a small window or too small for a larger one.

-• Sizing Your Sink to Your Cooking Needs – For avid cooks who might prefer hand-washing their dishes rather than using the dishwasher, experts suggest choosing a large divided bowl sink with an integrated drain board.
+• Sizing Your Sink to Your Cooking Needs – For avid cooks who might prefer hand-washing their dishes rather than using the dishwasher, experts suggest choosing a kitchen sink with a large divided bowl with an integrated drain board.
 This wider-style sink allows for more than one cook in the kitchen (pun intended) to avoid getting in each other’s way.
 Be aware, however, that this size sink is generally more expensive, will require an extra-wide sink cabinet, and also take up much more space.
 It is recommended for larger kitchens or bathrooms.

 • Multiple Sinks/Fun-Sized Sinks – Homeowners today are opting for islands in their kitchens that are equipped with a smaller sink for quick clean-ups.
 Having more than one sink in the kitchen saves time and allows for a more stress-free cooking and entertaining environment.
-Linear sinks are the perfect choice for quick water breaks and can be used as a mini cooler to store ice and chilled drinks for parties and game days.
+Linear island sinks are the perfect choice for quick water breaks and can be used as a mini cooler to store ice and chilled drinks for parties and game days.
 (This eliminates the need for an unsightly cooler and unending, energy-draining trips to the refrigerator.)